 - You have trouble flushing your toilet, or your washing machine becomes sluggish.

 - Strong, foul odors are coming from drains or near the tank.

 - Toilets, bathtubs, and drains are working slower than usual.

 - Sewage is backing up into your basement, sink, or bathtub.

 Rather than wait for any unpleasantness, ask your sewer and septic service for a pumping schedule based on your household or business’s needs.
-If your septic tank needs draining, call on A-1 Sewer & Septic Service at 913-631-5201 for professional plumbing services and to ensure proper waste management at your home or business.
+If your septic tank needs draining, call on A-1 Sewer & Septic Service in Kansas City at 913-631-5201 for professional plumbing services and to ensure proper waste management at your home or business.